 Read and understand this manual and documentation before using this system.

+Failure to follow the operating instructions could result in death or serious injury.
 The following document contains important information regarding the safe and effective operation of your new Javelin Wireline system.
 Improper use of this system can result in physical damage to the instrument, personal injury, or even death.

-It is essential that you read carefully through the entire Manual and Documentation (especially the Safety Information) before attempting to operate the system.
+It is essential that you read carefully through the entireManual and Documentation (especially the SafetyInformation) before attempting to operate the system.